-3) Review of project applications - We will support the City in its review and evaluation of the project applications.
-We contemplate a two-step process.
-The first step is for UHY to assess the projects submitted across the Civil Space web portal described above for allowability under ARPA.
-Further, our review will also emphasize whether the project applications and all related project files indicate that the required data - equitable outcome measures, output measures, outcome measures, financial data, etc. - are being gathered and reported.
+We will support the City in its review and evaluation of the project applications.
+We first assess the projects submitted across the web portal described above for allowability under ARPA.
+Further, our review will also emphasize whether the project applications and all related project files indicate that the required pertinent data - equitable outcome measures, output measures, outcome measures, financial data, etc. - are being gathered and reported.
 We will also analyze the evaluation criteria that the City is using to ensure that such criteria align with the fund structure and the guiding principles previously discussed as well as the ARPA programmatic areas established by Treasury as follows: